 The most important fields on your MSN explain:

 - The total amount your doctor or other provider may bill you.
-The "You May Be Billed" field indicates the total amount that the provider is allowed to bill you (balance billing).
+The "You May Be Billed" field indicates the total amount that the provider is allowed to bill you.
 It deducts the amount you already paid.
-In many instances, Medicare forwards your MSN to your supplemental insurer, which may pay this amount in full or in part.
-Sometimes, you may be responsible for a portion of the balance which neither Medicare nor your supplemental insurance has paid.
-Note: You should ignore the "Amount Charged" field.
+In many instances, Medicare forwards your MSN to your supplemental insurer, which may help with some or all of the remaining costs.

 - Non-covered charges, if any.
 The "Non-Covered Charges" field shows the portion of charges for services that are denied or excluded (never covered) by Medicare.
 A $0.00 in this field means that there were no denied or excluded services.
-If you disagree with a non-covered charge, you can appeal.
+If you disagree with a non-covered charge, you should file an appeal.

 Try to save your MSNs for about seven years.
-You might need them in the future to prove that payment was made if a provider sends you a bill or that services were received if you claimed a medical deduction on your taxes.
-If you have lost your MSN or you need a duplicate copy, call 800-MEDICARE.
-You will be redirected to the Medicare carrier who originally issued the MSN and can send you a copy.
+You might need them in the future to prove that payment was made if a provider’s billing department makes a mistake or if you claimed a medical deduction on your taxes.
+If you have lost your MSN or you need a duplicate copy, call 800-MEDICARE or go to your account on www.mymedicare.gov.